AGImkeller/scIGD/README.md

    - 1 donor, 50 million reads in 1 FASTQ file
    - Completed in ~ 3 hours utilizing 32 CPU cores and 40 GB of memory

+When dealing with whole-transcriptome-based data, it is advisable to use the tool on a cluster.
+A Snakefile that was executed on a SLURM cluster can be found in `demo/SnakefileCluster`.
+It was run with the following parameters: `nodes=1`, `ntasks=1`, `cpus-per-task=40` and `mem-per-cpu=2000`.

 # Output